MarkusLoennig/project_template/README.md

 ![Nature scene in VR Oculus Go](https://github.com/MarkusLoennig/project_template/blob/master/IMAGES/GuidedVRscenes2.jpg)

-(I tell sutdents to answer the questions, one paragaph each to start if you are lost)
+(I tell students to answer the questions, one paragaph each to start if you are lost)

 (Problem Statement.
 One paragraph to describe the prob-lem that you are tackling.)
 Everything today is extremely faced paced with data and information everywhere.
 Too much information can overload our systems, and as a result stresses us out.
 This stress can result from the inability to focus and people of today have developed many methods coping with stress and their ability to pay attention at the task at hand.
 Studies have shown that when participants surround themselves in Nature or view photos of Nature, this restores the users attention abilities compared to urban areas.
 This study aims to finding an optimal time when participants view nature settings under VR.